iamjoel/english-learn/acadsoc/content/001_shopping.md

 XL(small,medium,large,extra large), but I should try it on.

 Where's the fitting room?
+It's over there.
+Around the corner.

-The water in supermarket is out of stock.
+The water in supermarket is **out of stock**.

 The clothes is too small to take in.